Maryland school resource officer has stared a gun in the face to save lives before

 In July 2016, Gaskill was responding to a complaint at a Great Mills home when a man — identified as Pekka Robert Heinonen, 59 — pointed a gun at him, according to Maryland newspaper The Enterprise.

 Heinonen was "standing on the porch, pointing a gun at me," Gaskill wrote in a probable cause statement.
 "I ordered the defendant to drop the gun, at which point ... his wife walked between us.
-The defendant refused to comply with my demands, ... [until his wife] convincted him to drop the gun."
+The defendant refused to comply with my demands, ... [until his wife] convinced him to drop the gun."

 Gaskill, Sheriff Cameron said at the time, "used exemplary judgment" in the situation, in which "realistic, relevant and constant training obviously paid off."